philmorefkoung/TopoVita-X/README.md

 # TopoVitaX
 Code for the paper Diagnosis of Blood Diseases and Disorders with Topological Deep Learning <br />

-Our project explores the application of topological methods to improve biomedical image classification of rare blood disorders.
-We utilize topological data analysis in the form of Betti vectors to create more robust and accurate models to classify these disorders. <br />
+Our project explores the application of topological methods to improve single-cell image classification of rare blood diseases and disorders.
+We utilize topological data analysis in the form of Betti vectors to create more robust and accurate models to classify these diseases and disorders. <br />

 ## Table of Contents
 * [Installation](#installation)